 - disability;

 - ethnicity (including Gypsy/Romany and Traveller groups);

-- gender
+- gender;

 - gender identity and transgender;

 - faith, religion and belief;

 - gender reassignment;

 - sexual orientation (homophobia);

 - pregnancy and maternity;

 - age (not applicable to children of school age).

-Each relates to direct discrimination, discrimination by association, discrimination by perception, indirect discrimination; harassment and victimisation.
+Each relates to direct discrimination, discrimination by association, discrimination by perception, indirect discrimination; harassment and victimization.
 We will seek to achieve positive action in respect of the Act.

-It should be noted that all schools have a duty to comply with the Equality Act 2010 and the Public Sector Duties, and failure to do so could result in legal action.
-Employees of the school acting on behalf of the Trust are also liable for their own discriminatory actions.
+It should be noted that all schools have a duty to comply with the Equality Act 2010 and the Public Sector Duties, and failure to do so could result in legal action against the academy's Local Governing Board or the Trust.
+Employees of the school acting on behalf of the Governing Body are also liable for their own discriminatory actions.

-DSAT is mindful of the Public Sector Equality Duty which came into force on 5 April 2011, and will publish relevant information through its academy websites in a way that is easily accessible for all in terms of presentation and physical access:
+DSAT is mindful of the Public Sector Equality Duty which came into force on 5 April 2011, and will publish relevant information through its academy websites: